freesurfer-rge/slothpu/docs/future.md

 Similarly, two 8-bit register files can be paired to create a 16-bit register file.
 Now, 'carrier' boards to do the necessary merging are required, but these can be much simpler (and smaller).
 Also, through-hole soldering is doubled, but that is not _too_ bad.

+## What Now?

+I think that a full 16-bit Program Counter would require the following functionality:

+- Reset line for the program counter itself
+- Put PC on 'A' bus for instruction load and commit (with 16-bit buses there would not be separate FETCH0/FETCH1 steps)
+- Cut down set of instructions for the PC itself
+- Increment PC step

+The instructions required for the PC are:

+- LOADPC, which would put the content of the PC on C bus, to be stored in a register
+- BRANCHZERO, which would reset the PC to the value of A bus, if B bus were zero.
+This would probably happen on the Increment PC step

+This is _much_ simpler than before.
+As a final part of this repo, I plan to create an 8-bit version of this Program Counter, for debugging purposes.